-Traffic Acquisition — Meaning, Costs, and Why It Matters
+Traffic Acquisition: Costs, Benefits, and Why it Matters

 Since the release of Google Analytics 4, businesses have had more insight into how people find their sites.
 The traffic acquisition reports show how people find your site, what actions they take, and where you need to improve.